Philippa Spurway Interior Architect

 My New Project Manager Stefan

-I felt extremely confident after years of dealing with different building companies in the UK, that I was going to be able to work really well with the Prostor-Projekt team as we think about our work and what needed to be done in exactly the same way.
+I felt extremely confident, after years of dealing with different building companies in the UK, that I was going to be able to work really well with the Prostor-Projekt team, as we approach our work and understand what needed to be done in exactly the same way.

-I was doing a big refurbishment project in London, so I was really torn between wanting to stay and get more involved with what was about to get started in Montenegro and needing to rush back to my commitments in London.
+I was in the middle of a large refurbishment project in London, so I felt really torn, wanting to stay and get more involved with what was about to begin in Montenegro, yet needing to rush back to my commitments in London.

 Back to London I must go.